An observational signature for extremal black holes: The observational signature at null infinity (RN)

 and

-Clearly, both $C_1(\vartheta), C_2(\vartheta)$ can be computed by knowing the radiation field $\Psi(\tau,\vartheta)$ along a fixed null generator of null infinity corresponding to the solid angle $\vartheta$.
-The following asymptotic expansion follows then for the radiation field:
+Clearly, both $C_1(\vartheta), C_2(\vartheta)$ can be computed by knowing the radiation field $\Psi(\tau,\vartheta)$ along a fixed null generator of null infinity corresponding to the angle $\vartheta$.
+In the sub-extremal case, it has been known~\cite{logasymptotics} that